chrisburnell/chrisburnell.com/_posts/2014-08-27-a-slice-of-heaven.md

 {% include heading.html title="Modal Container without JS" %}

-This pen was inspired by Chris Coyier’s [blog post on Codepen](http://codepen.io/chriscoyier/blog/a-closeable-noscript-warning-modal "A Closeable Noscript Warning Modal") explaining how they handle users who have turned off Javascript and won’t be able to use Codepen properly, as Codepen relies on Javascript to display Pens.
+This pen was inspired by Chris Coyier’s [blog post on Codepen](http://codepen.io/chriscoyier/blog/a-closeable-noscript-warning-modal "A Closeable Noscript Warning Modal") explaining how they handle users who have turned off JavaScript and won’t be able to use Codepen properly, as Codepen relies on JavaScript to display Pens.

 {% include embed-codepen.html slug="scyKF" height="350" %}

 One of the often underused but **powerful** utilities available in HTML is the relationship between an `input` element and its `label` element—you can even use multiple `label`s to control your `input` field.
-This allows you a Javascript-free toggle, which you can use to show/hide elements, toggle styles, and more.
+This allows you a JavaScript-free toggle, which you can use to show/hide elements, toggle styles, and more.

 {% include heading.html title="Slip-n-slide Modal" %}